teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 **Takeaway**: Don't get your legal advice from blogs?

 <hr class="tall">

 ## Infringement in Triple Town v.
 Yeti Town (2012)

 <img src="/images/copyright/tripletown-v-yeti-town-copyright-infringement.jpg" class="medium-image">

-LolApp cloned the successful Triple Town (left) to make Yeti Town (right).
+Spry Fox made Triple Town (left), LolApp made Yeti Town (right).
+Spry Fox noticed some suspicious similarities, and sued for copyright infringement.
 As usual, the copyright analysis starts by filtering out the unprotectable ideas:

 > The idea underlying Triple Town is that of a hierarchical matching game, one in which players create objects that are higher in the hierarchy by matching three objects that are lower in the hierarchy.
 Frustrating the player’s efforts are antagonist objects; aiding the player are objects that destroy unwanted or ill-placed objects.
-Spry Fox’s copyright gives it no monopoly over this idea. [*Spry Fox v.
-LolApps* (WD WA 2012)](/spry-fox-v-lolapps-2012/).
+Spry Fox’s copyright gives it no monopoly over this idea.

 In addition to the unprotectable idea, Triple Town used some unprotectable *scènes à faire*.
 The use of points and “coins” to reward a player’s progress is standard.
 The display of visual game tips in the margins of the game screen is also standard.
-Finally, the notion of an in-game marketplace where the player can redeem coins for game advantages is standard. [*Spry Fox v.
-LolApps*](/spry-fox-v-lolapps-2012/).
+Finally, the notion of an in-game marketplace where the player can redeem coins for game advantages is standard.

 The court also filtered out unprotectable game mechanics.
 Using a six-by-six game grid is not an expressive choice.
 "A grid that is too small would make the game trivial; a grid that  is too large would make it pointless."
-Similarly, the pricing structure in Triple Town’s marketplace, along with its strategic limits on how many advantages a player can purchase, are functional considerations. [*Spry Fox v.
-LolApps*](/spry-fox-v-lolapps-2012/).
+Similarly, the pricing structure in Triple Town’s marketplace, along with its strategic limits on how many advantages a player can purchase, are functional considerations.

-Looking at the remaining protectable game elements, the court decided they were likely infringing.
+Looking at the remaining protectable game elements, the court decided they were probably infringing.

  > In Triple Town, the antagonist is a bear.
-In Yeti Town, the antagonist is a yeti... bears and yetis are both wild creatures... [*Spry Fox v.
-LolApps*](/spry-fox-v-lolapps-2012/).
+In Yeti Town, the antagonist is a yeti... bears and yetis are both wild creatures....

  > The object hierarchy is similar.
 Progressing from grass to bush to tree to hut is similar to progressing from sapling to tree to tent to cabin.
-Perhaps more importantly, the object hierarchy coupled with the depiction of the field of play comprise a setting and theme that is similar to Triple Town’s. [*Spry Fox v.
-LolApps*](/spry-fox-v-lolapps-2012/).
+Perhaps more importantly, the object hierarchy coupled with the depiction of the field of play comprise a setting and theme that is similar to Triple Town’s.

-The judge also defers to the opinion of video game bloggers: "The bloggers, who are ordinary observers of video games, find Yeti Town and Triple Town to be substantially similar."
-In any event, this case was settled before a final decision was reached, and Yeti Town is no longer available in the app store.
+The judge also defers to the opinion of video game bloggers: "The bloggers, who are ordinary observers of video games, find Yeti Town and Triple Town to be substantially similar."  [*Spry Fox v.
+LolApps* (WD WA 2012)](/spry-fox-v-lolapps-2012/).

+In any event, this case was settled before a final decision was reached.
+The settlement details are confidential, but Yeti Town is no longer available in the app store.

 **Takeaway**: Copyright protections for video game mechanics seem to be expanding.
 This is bad news for cloners.
 Also, video game bloggers can apparently make a difference in copyright cases.